Table of Contents:

 Q. Can you think of an example of this?

-Natural disasters can happen and many people can get injured and killed by an earthquake, hurricanes, or tsunamis.
+Natural disasters can happen, and people can get injured and killed by earthquakes, hurricanes, or tsunamis.

-We live in a world that is not perfect and sometimes these sort of things happen.
+We live in a world that is not perfect, and sometimes these sorts of things happen.

 2) Sickness and disease cause much suffering

 Christians believe that these bad things came into the world because humankind rebelled against God, right back at the beginning.
-This story of Adam and Eve disobeying God is found in Genesis 3.
+We will look at this in detail shortly.

 3) The actions of one or more people, cause others to suffer: